jcoleman/homebridge-lutron-caseta/README.md

 A fork of [jcoleman/homebridge-lutron-caseta](https://github.com/jcoleman/homebridge-lutron-caseta)

+# tl;dr

-tl;dr: A Homebridge plugin for integration with the Lutron Caséta SmartBridge Pro.
+A Homebridge plugin for integration with the Lutron Caséta SmartBridge Pro.

-Primary motivation:
+# Primary Motivation

 Lutron doesn't expose its versatile Pico remotes as HomeKit accessories, so it’s not possible to use them to control non-Lutron accessories.